-The Boxford Common Fields Fund is a capital project fund used to account for activity associated with the construction of two multi-use fields.
+- The Boxford Common Fields Fund is a capital project fund used to account for activity associated with the construction of two multi-use fields. - The Spofford Pond School Roof Fund is a capital project fund used to account for activity associated with the replacement of the school roof.